electronstudio/pygame-zero-book/chapters/1_graphics.md

 ## Actor sprites

-Actor sprites are very similiar to boxes!
+Actor sprites are very similar to boxes!
-Click 'Images' to see images available.
+Click 'Images' to see the folder of image files available.
-*alien.png* should already be there, but for other images you must add them yourself.
+*alien.png* should already be there, but for other images you must add the files yourself.

 \begin{codelisting}
 \codecaption{Actor sprites}